 A folkdance is a dance that is meant to be danced by everyone in the community.
 Often the dance steps are simple and do not require extreme physical contortions or strength.
 The simplicity of the steps allows everyone to have fun moving to the music and getting to know the other dancers.

 “I have never danced before.
 Are beginners welcome?”

 Absolutely!
 Beginners are welcome at all of our dances (unless specified as an advanced dance).
-We have lessons at the beginning of our dances to introduce newcomers to the dance form and throughout the evening there are people to help you get up to speed.
-Dances that are especially good for beginners are Bollywood, International Folkdance, Scandinavian and Family Dance.
+Many of our dance programs have lessons at the beginning of the dance to introduce newcomers to the dance form.
+And there are always people in the dance who can help you get up to speed.

 “Do you have to be a member to dance?”

-You can dance at Tapestry, whether or not you are a member.
+You do not have to be a member to dance at Tapestry.
 Everyone is welcome!
 We encourage you to consider becoming a member because it supports our dance community, and as a dancer it gives you a discount on many dances.

 “Do I need a partner to come to a dance?”

 Folkdancing is a great way to meet new people and make friends.
 If you want to dance, you won’t be left a wallflower at a Tapestry dance!
 No partner necessary; even those dances that require partners (like Ballroom or Waltz) encourage people to switch partners at intervals so everyone is included.

 “Do I have to register or buy tickets before I come to Tapestry?”